wonderbird/aircraftnoise/README.md

 ## Thanks

 Many thanks to [JetBrains](https://www.jetbrains.com/?from=aircraftnoise) who provide an [Open Source License](https://www.jetbrains.com/community/opensource/) for this project ❤️.

+## Acknowledgements

+This project uses code, documentation and ideas generated with the assistance of large language models (Claude 3.7 Sonnet).